cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Monitoring_and_Troubleshooting/Troubleshooting_Network_Interfaces/_index.md

 ## Mako Template Errors

-<span id="src-8362603_indexterm-E7E5860CE38D5B8160C23B81861B3EAE">An
-easy way to </span>debug and get details about template errors is to use the `mako-render` command on your interfaces template file or on `/etc/network/interfaces` itself.
+An easy way to debug and get details about template errors is to use the `mako-render` command on your interfaces template file or on `/etc/network/interfaces` itself.

 ```